 Our simple, step-by-step guide takes you through it...

 Warning!
-Changing details between quotes could invalidate your insurance: Small tweaks to your mileage or job title are likely to be okay, but no matter how tempted you are to say someone else is the main driver, or to pretend you have no points, or to underestimate your mileage deliberately to get a cheaper premium – don't.
+Changing details between quotes could invalidate your insurance: Small tweaks to your mileage or job title are likely to be okay, but no matter how tempted you are to try and save money by saying someone else is the main driver, that you have a large no-claims bonus, or to pretend you have no points, or to underestimate your mileage deliberately to get a cheaper premium – don't.
 You must be completely honest or it could invalidate your insurance and even lead to prosecution.

 How does it work if my cars don't have the same insurance renewal dates?